Found-in-Space/octree/docs/pipeline-stage-01.md

 * maximum level
 * payload codec
 * exact binary layouts in use
-* all shard files that were successfully written
+* all non-empty shard files that were successfully written
 * per-shard record counts

 ### Example structure